sergiocollado/potpourri/README.md

 AsciiDoc, is also another markup lenguaje, and it has certain compatibility with Markdown. </br>
 :link: [AsciiDoc docs](http://asciidoctor.org/docs/asciidoc-syntax-quick-reference/)

+### Web for your projects

+You can generate webs, for your projects, with :link: [github pages](https://pages.github.com/)

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/sergiocollado/potpourri/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.